Pkadon/Akatsuki-Towa/README.md

 Everything was done with the goal of being as accurate as possible, but nothing is 100% certain to be 100% accurate

  - **Scene menu placement**:
-   - Story cutscenes are sorted using original files, so should be correctly labeled
+   - Story cutscenes were originally sorted using original files, so should be correctly labeled
    - Training:
-     - "訓練" cutscenes are sorted using original files, so should be correctly labeled
+     - "訓練" cutscenes were originally sorted using original files, so should be correctly labeled
      - "イベント" cutscenes were sorted by hand, and their current placement can be found inside `generate_scripts/extra_json/EX12_event.json`
        - most "イベント" scenes are not labeled with their original title, but instead defaulting to the overall event's title if it wasn't 100% sure
    - pretty much everything else was sorted by hand, and its current placement can be found inside one of the other json files in `generate_scripts/extra_json/`